-The combined mining activities of the Castle Gate mine began in 1971, conducted by the Braztah Corporation, which in turn became the Price River Coal Company in 1979, then Castle Gate Coal Company in 1986, Amax Coal Company in 1991, Amax Coal Holding Company in 1996, and Castle Gate Holding Company in 1998.
+The combined mining activities of the Castle Gate mine began in 1971, conducted by the Braztah Corporation, which in turn became the Price River Coal Company in 1979, then Castle Gate Coal Company in 1986, then Amax Coal Company in 1991, then Amax Coal Holding Company in 1996, and Castle Gate Holding Company in 1998.
 (Utah Division of Oil, Gas and Mining, Permit C0070004)

 New Willow Creek Mine

 (1995 to 2000) (Cyprus Plateau)

 Historically, the original mines in Willow Creek canyon were the Utah Fuel (later Castle Gate) mine no. 2 and Utah Fuel (later Castle Gate) mine no. 4.
 These two mines produced coal that was transported by a tramway (which included two short tunnels) to the Castle Gate coal preparation plant adjacent to the D&RGW mainline.
 Also in the Castle Gate area was Utah Fuel (later Castle Gate) mine no. 1, located on the west side of the railroad mainline, south and west of the Castle Gate coal preparation plant.
 Castle Gate No. 3 was opened in 1922 and was located about 3/4 mile north and west of the coal preparation plant, and was the first vertical shaft coal mine in Utah.
 Castle Gate No. 3 was closed in 1937 due to flooding from the Price River.